AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 hide: yes
 ---

-# New Relic APM for AEM as a Cloud Service {#new-relic}
+# New Relic Application Performance Monitoring for AEM as a Cloud Service {#new-relic}

 ## Introduction {#introduction}

-Adobe places a high emphasis on the monitoring, availability and performance of your application.
+Adobe places a high emphasis on the monitoring, availability, and performance of your application.
 To help achieve this goal, AEM as a Cloud Service provides access to a custom New Relic monitoring suite as a part of the standard product offering to ensure your teams have the maximum visibility to your Adobe Experience Manager Cloud Service system and environment performance metrics.
-This white paper describes the New Relic monitoring features enabled on your AEM as a Cloud Service environments to help bolster the performance and allow you to get the most out of AEM as a Cloud Service.
+This section describes the New Relic monitoring features enabled on your AEM as a Cloud Service environments to help bolster the performance and allow you to get the most out of AEM as a Cloud Service.

 ## AEM as a Cloud Service Transaction Monitoring via New Relic {#transaction-monitoring}

+Here are key features in New Relic Application Performance Monitoring for AEM as a Cloud Service:

 * Direct access into a dedicated New Relic One account (access managed by Adobe Support).